karambirov/Podcasts-UIKit/README.md

-# Podcasts
+# Description
-This is a clone of Apple's Podcasts app
+This is a clone of Apple's Podcasts.
+Final version will be built with RxSwift using MVVM and Coordinator.

 ## Screenshots